-Our growth depends on the stable demand for our pearlescent pigment products in various downstream application, such as automotive coatings, cosmetics, industrial coatings, plastics, textiles and leather and ceramics.
+Our growth depends on the stable demand for our pearlescent pigment products in various downstream application.
 Although the demand has grown rapidly in the past, such growth rate may not remain the same or increase in the future.
 Any decrease in demand or any downturn in the relevant downstream sectors could materially and adversely affect our sales and profitability.
 Furthermore, if there is a change in market preference due to the release of a substitute product for pearlescent pigment products to the market, we may not be able to achieve the growth as expected and our business could be materially and adversely affected.